chloe-gilligan/Gilligan_Putnam_Lab_Notebook/_posts/20240401_April_goals_log.md

 1. Start data clean up for POC phys
 2. QC phys data for POC
 3. Create final staging guide for Pocillopora
+4. Make a table of the POC literature

 ### Other to-do's
 1. Call Garmin  ~